top of page

 Based on our analysis, there are two best notetaking apps for iPad in 2023 with handwriting support are OneNote and NoteDex.
 Of these two, only NoteDex provides cross platform ink support for handwritten notes and note organization to help you manage your project ideas, notes and information.

-Microsoft OneNote - a Great Note-Taking App
+Microsoft OneNote - a Great Note-Taking App.
+Best note-talking iPad Apps for Apple Pencil

-OneNote is one of the most downloaded notetaking apps on iPad.
+OneNote is one of the most downloaded notetaking apps on iPad and one of the best iPad apps in general.
 Not only does it allow for individual notetaking, but it also allows users to collaborate together across devices and platforms with sync.
-It has drawing support and allows you to use apple pencil to take both a quick note or long notes, with rich text support.
-OneNote also allows you to insert audio recordings, import PDFs, annotate PDFs, and also export your notes back to say OneDrive, Dropbox or Google Drive.
-OneNote also has impressive equation support, and its legendary multi-color highlighter!
-And the best thing about OneNote is that, since it's backed by Microsoft, it's free!
+It has drawing support and allows you to use your apple pencil to take both a quick note or long notes, with rich text support.
+OneNote also allows you to insert audio recordings, import PDFs, annotate PDFs, Word documents and also export your notes back to say OneDrive, Dropbox or Google Drive.

-NoteDex is a new note-taking tool that that provides a unique 'index card' style note-taking interface, which can support text, pictures and ink on all platforms allowing you to take impressive handwritten notes with the iPad Apple Pencil.
+How to take notes on iPad with Apple Pencil?
 This makes it one of the very few apps that supports ink on all devices even on the web which is why we rank it in the best iPad app category.
 This makes for a unique note-taking experience.
-You can add photos and it has a drawing mode so you can make use of your digital pen to sketch diagrams or write mathematics equations for handwritten flashcards.
+You can add photos and it has a drawing mode so you can make use of your digital pen to sketch diagrams or write mathematics equations for handwritten flashcards. the Apple Pencil can make great handwritten notecards just like taking notes on paper and make notes and lists.
 There is also extensive rich text support for typing and editing text to use as a writing app.
-NoteDex is great for both students and professionals.
+NoteDex is great for both students and professionals, such as when you are on a zoom call and using the apple pencil 2 makes it easy.
 There is a free version which you can use the app for 7 days (free to use), and discounted pricing for students in education.

-Example of NoteCard with Digital Ink on NoteDex
+Example of NoteCard with Digital Ink on NoteDex on iPad

 NoteDex also has a powerful card organizer function so you can view cards like in a storyboard or swim lane view - great for writers, planners and project managers needing a lightweight planning tool.
 The Kanban organizational features are powerful and not found on any other app we review here.
-NoteDex provides for Stack/Group/Tag (think folders and subfolders to help you organize notes) and a variety of pen styles in the ink function that lets you create ink notes.
-Unlike many others, it is not a new note-taking app but rather has been built on the success of the original app called Index Cards that was originally created for the Windows Surface Pro.
-You can think of NoteDex like the next generation of the popular, but limited, Sticky Notes app on Windows or Mac.
-The app offers both a cross-platform app experience with apps for Android and iOS support, as well as a web app, giving it the award of being one of the best cross-platform note taking apps.
+NoteDex provides for Stacks, Groups, Tag (think folders and subfolders to help you organize notes and Tags to classify notes) and a variety of pen styles in the ink function that lets you create ink notes.
+You can also use a card template to hep you brainstorm or format your notes, ideal for sketching out x-y diagrams or using tables to create a matrix when problem solving or brainstorming.
+Using the handwriting mechanism allows you to create concept maps and sketch out ideas.

-Other Cross Platform Note-Taking Apps
+Other Cross Platform Note-Taking Apps for iPad and Apple Pencil

 We focus a lot on Cross-Platform.
 But why?
 Well, if you are in the Apple eco-system you might be wondering why, since your note app might be running just fine on your iPad and Mac.

 However, as you begin to expand your technical inventory, and also as you start sharing more with others, they may be on a different device, like Windows, Linux or Android.
 So, to make it easy for you to access your notes and your colleagues to see your notes you want to have an app that can handle cross-platform.
 Not all apps can do this as you will see from the reviews below, but ones like OneNote, NoteDex and Evernote can - they have been designed from the ground up accessible on any device connected to the internet, including not just a web browser, but your Mac and iOS devices.
 Is Markdown Support important?
 Markdown is the 'html' view of your text, and used by many writers in note apps.
 Why?
 Well, since there are many webpage blogs written, writers like to write they story and then copy that to be pasted into the website.
 This is the advantage of Markdown support.
-Not all apps support this but many new entrants are adopting it, such as simplenote or standard notes.
+Not all apps support this but many new entrants are adopting it, such as Simplenote or Standard Notes.
 All the apps on this list are great apps both for simple note-taking and more advanced.
 You might decide to go with an old-time productivity app like Evernote or something new to create notes, organize your notes and share the notes on the web like NoteDex.

 Apple Notes App